JuniorTonga/juniortonga.github.io/_pages/about.md

 Hello, I’m Junior Cedric! 👋

-I am a **PhD student in Natural Language Processing (NLP)** at [MBZUAI](https://mbzuai.ac.ae) 🇦🇪, supervised by [Dr. Fajri Koto](https://www.fajrikoto.com).
+I am a PhD student in Natural Language Processing (NLP) at [MBZUAI](https://mbzuai.ac.ae) 🇦🇪, supervised by [Dr. Fajri Koto](https://www.fajrikoto.com).
 My research focuses on a central question:

-**How can we make language models accessible to everyone while ensuring high performance?**
+**How can we make language models accessible to everyone while ensuring high performance ethical and integrity?**

-To answer this, I explore ways to improve the **multilingual capabilities** of language models, with a particular interest in:
+To answer this, I explore ways to improve the multilingual capabilities of language models, with a particular interest in:

 - **Cultural alignment**:
   How is cultural knowledge encoded in language models, and how can we adapt these representations to achieve better cultural awareness?